-- Staff allocated scheduled days to work from the office to reduce footfall in the building. - > Office space re-arranged to enable social distancing. - Perspex Screens have been installed in office areas where 2m physical distance is not possible. - Perspex Screens have been installed at reception - > Eliminate non-essential visitors attending St. Gabriel's. - Use technology to support online meetings both in and out of the office. - Staff must keep their own workstation surfaces clear and follow a clean desk policy and wipe with disinfectant regularly. - Hand sanitisers are available at main entry and exit points, offices, therapy rooms and staff rooms. - > Main doors are kept open where possible to reduce persons touching door handles etc. - Cleaning regimes have been increased, including a wipe down with disinfectant on door handles, stair rails etc. at regular intervals throughout the day.
+- > Office space re-arranged to enable social distancing in as far as possible. - Perspex Screens have been installed in office areas where 2m physical distance is not possible. - Perspex Screens have been installed at reception - Limit non-essential visitors attending St. Gabriel's. - > Use technology to support online meetings both in and out of the office. - Staff must keep their own workstation surfaces clear and follow a clean desk policy and wipe with disinfectant regularly. - Hand sanitisers are available at main entry and exit points, offices, therapy rooms and staff rooms. - > Main doors are kept open where possible to reduce persons touching door handles etc. - Cleaning regimes have been increased, including a wipe down with disinfectant on door handles, stair rails etc. at regular intervals throughout the day.